What is ice?

 - severe headache

 Ice overdose can lead to stroke, heart attack and death.
 Fast action could save someone’s life.

 Emergency responses for a suspected drug overdose are:

-- Always dial triple zero (000) to call an ambulance in a medical emergency (ambulance officers and emergency services don’t need to involve the police).
+- Always dial triple zero (000) for an ambulance (ambulance officers don’t need to involve the police).